darkhelmet/verboselogging/posts/wordpress-multipart-posts-inlined-with-jquery-part-2.md

 The big second line to setup *existing* is also unique to my blog.
 I work my way up from the link, through the parents (examine the source to see for yourself), to get to the sidebar, which is what I put the new elements in front of (the new sidebar div and new content div).
-It’s just the single *closest* call, which is a [jQuery 1.3 function](http://docs.jquery.com/Traversing/closest)
+It's just the single *closest* call, which is a [jQuery 1.3 function](http://docs.jquery.com/Traversing/closest)